Demo site

 Triplet Loss

-However, many triplets generated may already satisfy this constraint, resulting to slow convergence if these triplets are still passed through the network.
-To address this, the authors of this paper, introduced online triplet mining to dynamically compute the triplets as training progresses.
-Online mining is achieved by constructing large mini-batches that contain multiple examples per identity, selecting anchor-positive pairs from within the batch, and then dynamically identifying negatives.
+However, the triplets generated may have already satisfied this condition, slowing down convergence if these triplets are still passed through the network.
+To address this, the authors behind Hard negative examples are hard, but useful 2 introduced online triplet mining to dynamically compute the triplets as training progresses.
+They achieved this by constructing large mini-batches that contain multiple examples per identity, selecting anchor-positive pairs from within the batch, and then dynamically identifying negatives.

 • For hard triplets, the negative is chosen as the closest impostor to the anchor.